aharvard/andrewharvard.com/src/portfolio/simpeo-components.md

   imageAlt: ''
 ---

-I used Storybook to build a React component library in isolation and integrated them into multiple Simpeo websites.
+I used Storybook to build a React component library in isolation and integrated it into multiple Simpeo websites.

 ## Button